duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs erc1155_arbitrum_evt_ApprovalForAll_doc %}

-The `erc1155_arbitrum.evt_ApprovalForAll` table contains ApprovalForAll events for ERC1155 tokens on the arbitrum blockchain.
+The `erc1155_arbitrum.evt_ApprovalForAll` table contains ApprovalForAll events for ERC1155 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash